carloscbl/prot/README.md

 # Moonshot
 The dream is this will be able to coordinate human/robot rutines in the future in a standard way.
+Let's say...
+Firetruck is comming, so the whole traffic jam receive coordinated actions based in the firetruck (clean roads) algorithm, so your car get a top priority rutine to move to a given location.
+Let's say...
+You got a child emergency, so you wont be taking all your appointments.
+Prot will be rescheduling them for you.

 ## Quick - Setup
 Use docker and docker compose to compile